-According to the U.S. Environmental Protection Agency (EPA) and Government Accountability Office, the U.S. faces water and wastewater infrastructure needs of approximately \$680 billion over the next 20 years.
-This bipartisan legislation lifts the State volume caps on qualified water and wastewater project private activity bonds (PABs) to assure access to capital for needed infrastructure upgrades.
+According to the U.S. Environmental Protection Agency and Government Accountability Office the U.S. faces unmet water and wastewater infrastructure needs of approximately \$600 billion over the next 20 years.
+On behalf of the National Association of Regulatory Utility Commissioners, we urge you to support passage of bipartisan legislation that would lift the State volume caps on qualified water and wastewater project private activity bonds to assure access to capital for needed infrastructure upgrades.

-NARUC represents the public service commissions in all 50 states and U.S. territories that regulate the utilities that provide essential services such as water, energy, telecommunications and transportation.
-Our members are the in-state experts on these crucial critical infrastructures.
+NARUC represents the public service commissions in all 50 States and U.S. protectorates that regulate the utilities that provide essential services such as water, energy, telecommunications and transportation.

-Private activity bonds (PABs) are a very useful tool to leverage private capital and finance long-term, capital-intensive infrastructure projects.
-Unfortunately, the use of PABs for water and wastewater infrastructure is effectively limited by a federally imposed annual State volume cap to 1% of total bond issuance.
+Private activity bonds (PABs) are one of the most useful tools to leverage private capital and finance long-term, capital-intensive infrastructure projects.
+However, the use of PABs for water and wastewater infrastructure is limited because of a federally imposed annual State volume cap that essentially limits water project funding to 1% of total bond issuance.

-Recognizing that the volume caps "were constraining tax-exempt financing in a way that was limiting the supply and/or increasing the cost of investment funds," in 2001, EPA's Environmental Financial Advisory Board recommended that PABs for water and wastewater facilities be exempt from the State volume cap.
-Removing the State volume cap for these projects, could increase capital investment in the nation's water infrastructure by up to \$5 billion through public/private partnerships.
+As far back as 2001, EPA's Environmental Financial Advisory Board recommended that private activity bonds for water and wastewater facilities be exempt from the State volume cap after recognizing that these caps "were constraining tax-exempt financing in a way that was limiting the supply and/or increasing the cost of investment funds."
+It is estimated that removing the State volume cap for these projects will increase capital investment in the nation's water infrastructure by up to \$5 billion per year over time through public-private partnerships with a marginal loss of federal tax revenue.